Joseph Ellicott Local Preservation District - LINKS

 A Designated Local Preservation District, approved November 30, 1982, Common Council Proceedings Item No. 161.
 The Joseph Ellicott Historic Preservation District has also been identified as eligible for inclusion in the National Register of Historic Places by the State Historic Preservation Office of New York.

-All exterior construction, reconstruction, demolition, or redevelopment work to be performed on any structure or site within the Joseph Ellicott Historic Preservation District must be undertaken in conformance with the Preservation Standards and Project Review Procedures, as defined in Chapter 337 of the Charter and Ordinance of the City of Buffalo, New York, as administered by the Buffalo Preservation Board.
+All exterior construction, reconstruction, demolition, or redevelopment work to be performed on any structure or site within the Joseph Ellicott Historic Preservation District must be undertaken in conformance with the Preservation Standards and Project Review Procedures, as defined in Chapter 337 of the Charter and Ordinance of the City of Buffalo, New York, as administered by the City of Buffalo Preservation Board.

 Page by Chuck LaChiusa